iamselimj/iamselimj/README.md

 I started learning about html/css, learned programming again using Java.

 After that I learned a bit of javascript and directly move on to Typescript.

 I learned React, Tailwindcss & Nextjs on the fly.
-Most crazy short learning curve.
-Best DX ever.
+Easypeazy.

 Then I learned about backend, APIs, auth, storage, databases (mainly postgresql), ORMs (prisma, drizzle).